 I have to say that I have a love/hate relationship with ITV's Love Island.
 In fact, despite the programme now running for nine whole seasons, up until more recently I'd probably only seen a handful of episodes.

 In all honesty, the reason I tend to watch it is because I've been forced to by my mother!
-However, I can't deny, those behavioural scientists behind the TV whose job it is to get you hooked... well damn - you worked your magic on me.
+However, I can't deny, those behavioral scientists behind the TV whose job it is to get you hooked... well damn - you worked your magic on me.
 Last season, there I was - with my mum - religiously watching everything: who would pi*s off who, and who would spark another debate that night...
 It was glorious!

 For a long time, I believed that Love Island was - in a nutshell - basically a bunch of TV executives putting a load of emotional, unstable and desperate-for-fame wannabes in a house simply to embarrass their parents - like a goldfish bowl of poor mental health with the public staring right in.